YiliangLin/yilianglin-research-group/content/news/2023 Nature Chemical Engineering/index.md

 ---
-title: Our research paper on Monolithic-to-focal Evolving Biointerfaces in Tissue Regeneration and Bioelectronics is published in Nature Chemical Engineering!
+title: Our research paper on monolithic-to-focal evolving biointerfaces in tissue regeneration and bioelectronics is published in Nature Chemical Engineering!
 date: 2024-01-13
 ---